iotaledger/iota.rs/documentation/docs/libraries/rust/how_to/_04_get_output/_key_api_ref_links.md

 ## Get an Output by ID

-You can retrieve any output using its ID by calling the [`Client.get_output(output_id)`](.iota_client/client/struct.Client.html#method.get_output) function and providing a valid output ID.
+You can retrieve any output using its `outputId` (transaction id + output index) by calling the [`Client.get_output(output_id)`](.iota_client/client/struct.Client.html#method.get_output) function and providing a valid output ID.